Spoonbaker/csc468-project/README.md

 - Commit messages should take the form `part: feature`, such as `frontend: make background neon yellow`
 - Format your code with `nix fmt` (whole project) or `npm run fmt` (frontend only).
 Your code needs to be formatted to be merged into `main`.
 If you use VSCode, you should make sure VSCode formats with Prettier, not the builtin HTML formatter.
-- If you want to add a description to the commit, add a blank line after the message, then the description.
 - If your commit fixes an issue, you can put `fixes #<issue number>` in the commit description.
 GitHub will close the issue when your commit is in `main`.
 A full list of verbs can be found [here](https://docs.github.com/en/issues/tracking-your-work-with-issues/using-issues/linking-a-pull-request-to-an-issue#linking-a-pull-request-to-an-issue-using-a-keyword)
 - If there's something you need to do later, adding `T` `ODO` or `F` `IXME` (without the spaces!) will ensure it doesn't make it into production.
 - If possible, rebase your feature branches onto main often.